b1ff/atlassian-dc-mcp/packages/bitbucket/README.md

 - `state` (string, optional): Filter by PR state (OPEN, MERGED, DECLINED)
 - `limit` (number, optional): Maximum number of results to return
 - `start` (number, optional): Starting index for pagination

+#### 6. bitbucket_getFilesFromPath

+Get file names from a specific path in a repository in the Bitbucket Data Center instance.

+Parameters:
+- `projectKey` (string, required): The project key
+- `repositorySlug` (string, required): The repository slug
+- `path` (string, required): Path to the file in the repository
+- `limit` (number, optional): Maximum number of results to return